weaponsforge/electroweb/README.md

 ## electroweb

-Testing loading an HTML website (running on an express webserver) in an electron web browser.
+Testing loading an HTML website in an electron web browser.

 ![screenshot](/resources/screenshot.png)